 Review of Applications Begins Application review begins immediately; position is open until filled.

-Special Instructions to Applicants Please apply on-line by providing a brief cover letter explaining your background and research interests, CV including publications, and three professional references with contact information.
+Special Instructions to Applicants Please apply on-line by providing a single attachment containing a brief cover letter explaining your background and research interests, CV including publications, and contact information for three professional references.

-Department Summary The Institute of Ecology and Evolution (IE2) facilitates research and graduate education in ecology and evolutionary biology.
-The Phillips lab conducts research on the structure and evolution of the genes and genomic elements underlying complex phenotypic traits such as behavior, sexual reproduction, life history, stress resistance, and longevity.
+Department Summary The Institute of Ecology and Evolution (IE²) facilitates research and graduate education in ecology and evolutionary biology.
+The Institute fosters a collegial and stimulating intellectual environment for world-class research in molecular evolution, evolutionary genetics, evolution of development, and microbial, population, community, and ecosystems ecology.

-Minimum Requirements PhD in Biology, Engineering, Statistics, Mathematics or a related field.
+Minimum Requirements • Applicants must possess a PhD or equivalent in Biological Sciences or a related field.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.

 The University of Oregon is an equal opportunity, affirmative action institution committed to cultural diversity and compliance with the ADA.
 The University encourages all qualified individuals to apply, and does not discriminate on the basis of any protected status, including veteran and disability status.

 UO prohibits discrimination on the basis of race, color, sex, national or ethnic origin, age, religion, marital status, disability, veteran status, sexual orientation, gender identity, and gender expression in all programs, activities and employment practices as required by Title IX, other applicable laws, and policies.
 Retaliation is prohibited by UO policy.
 Questions may be referred to the Title IX Coordinator, Office of Affirmative Action and Equal Opportunity, or to the Office for Civil Rights.
 Contact information, related policies, and complaint procedures are listed on the statement of non-discrimination.